Starz-Codez/PY2A-Glock-19-Closed-Magwell-Remix/README.md

 # PY2A-Glock-19-Closed-Magwell-Remix
-A Glock 19 Closed Magwell frame that uses front and rear stamped rails from printyour2a.com
+A Glock 19 frame that uses front and rear stamped rails from printyour2a.com fixes most integrity and fitment issues with py2a rails aswell.

 Requirements
 G26 locking block